fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_2.md

 away.
 Finally, we covered how `pytest.ini` files are used for persistent command-line options and other configuration.

-In the next chapter, we will learn how to use marks to help us skip tests on certain platforms, how to let our test suite know when a bug is fixed in our code or in external libraries, and how to group sets of tests so that we can execute them selectively in the command line.
+In the next lab, we will learn how to use marks to help us skip tests on certain platforms, how to let our test suite know when a bug is fixed in our code or in external libraries, and how to group sets of tests so that we can execute them selectively in the command line.
 After